DenisYaroshevskiy/algorithm_dumpster/README.md

 This is where I'm going to store all of the little bits of code that I do for personal projects.

+There are the following libraries-ish.
+* algo - stl like algorithms, data-structrures
+* bench_generic/bench_runnable - benchmarking utils/just benchmarks
+* compiler - I only really use clang, but I chose to hide some extensions behind macros.
+* simd - very minimalistic simd wrapper library.
+Only works for AVX2.
+* unsq - implementing some stl like algorithms with std::execution::unseq could've been done (for AVX2).

+Every diretory has a secion in this README.

 ## License and usage

 Everything is under Apache-2 - as far as I understand it: